Updated: Apr 17

 Stepwise Podiatry can help you by:

-Thinning down the affected nail or nails, which will not only make the nail look better but will make any treatment you decide on more effective.
+Thinning down the affected nail or nails, which will not only make the nail look better but will make any treatment with an anti-fungal nail paint more effective.

 Take a sample of the affected nail and use our quick 5 minute fungus test to get you the correct diagnosis.

 Use The Lacuna Method

 How will the 5-minute fungus test help me?

 If you are distressed by the look of your nails, one or more nails are affected or they are painful, and you’re wondering what the best course of action to take is, then this is a test that we can do in clinic.

 There's no need to wait weeks whilst the nail sample is analysed by the microbiology lab as this test develops to give a result before the end of your appointment.